 Not surprisingly, there’s a lot of pressure on the lead dogs.
 The entire team is depending on them to lead the way and make decisions when the trails are not clear.

 For a musher, the lead dog is the most valuable dog and it’s important to rotate the lead dogs so they don’t burn out.

-One of the skills of a musher is understanding the strengths of each dog and where to place each dog for the best team performance.
+One of the skills of a musher is being able to understand the strengths of each dog and where to place each dog for the best team performance.

 While wandering around the grounds before the race, I bump into several vets who preparing to head to the checkpoints.
-The vets are volunteers and a few have worked at the race a number of times before.
+The vets are volunteers and a few have worked at the race a number of times in the past.

 Mushers are allowed to drop off a dog.
 Dogs are usually dropped due to major or minor injuries.
 But mushers are not allowed to replace any dogs that leave the team